Grampians Paradise Camping and Caravan Parkland offers:

 * 5% specials at peak times are only available where the discounted total is greater than the minimum booking fee.

-We have a Lounge with Reverse Cycle Air Conditioner and Glass Front Wood Fire: Currently closed due to Victorian Government COVID cleaning and check in/staff management requirements.
+Our Hub (Lounge with Reverse Cycle Air Conditioner and Glass Front Wood Fire) is Currently closed due to Victorian Government COVID cleaning and check in/staff management requirements.

 Kahuna and Heartworks Lomi Lomi massage, Sound Therapy with Quartz Crystal Singing Bowls and Pelvic Trauma Therapy/Gentling Way Techniques at Grampians Paradise.

 Nessa (Vanessa Beckitt) brings some great bodywork to Grampians Paradise - you can have a massage without having to drive anywhere!
 As Aidan's wife, Nessa is involved with campground tasks part of the time, and also enjoys spending time working with quartz crystal singing bowls, qigong, bodywork and healing.

 Our massage studio is tucked away in the camping ground, despite being fairly close to the office, you can enter through the doorway and forget the concept of time and the stresses of the busy world.
 It really feels like a world away from everything.

 In September 2016 Nessa travelled to Queensland to extend her Kahuna Massage Skills on a Level 6 and Level 7 Kahuna Massage training retreat, and now offers Kahuna Massage, Heartworks Lomi Lomi and Arvigo Mayan Abdominal Therapies® as well as Crystal Sound Therapy and Sound Spas using the Quartz Crystal Singing Bowls within the Innerji Sound and Massage Studio room.
 Nessa is also an accredited Remedial Massage Therapist with MMA.
-During the COVID Lockdown of 2020 Nessa has finished training with The Gentling Way Pelvic Trauma Therapies as well as graduating as an Open Sky Qigong Facilitator.
+During the COVID Lockdown of 2020 Nessa has been training with The Gentling Way Pelvic Therapies as well as graduating as an Open Sky Qigong Facilitator.
 Appointments are required in advance by private arrangement.
 Please note that Nessa does travel for professional development and to see family in Tasmania, so please check her availability when booking if you are keen to have a massage during your stay.

 For information on Kahuna Massage, Arvigo®, Heartworks Lomi Lomi and other therapies offered by Nessa at Innerji Sound and Massage see http://www.innerjisoundandmassage.com.au/page3.html